You are in

 HOW CAN I CLAIM?

-If the beneficiary is not present in the databases, it is first necessary to register him/her using the “Access to Welfare Services” service, which allows you to view and update your personal data sheet, identifying family members as beneficiaries.
-The data will be captured by the computer system and stored in future accesses.
+If the beneficiary is not present in the databases, it is necessary to register using the “Access to Welfare Services” service.

-Processing times
+Processing times of the measure

-The deadline to define the decision was set at 30 days by the Regulation for the definition of the terms to conclude the administrative proceedings adopted by INPS pursuant to Article 2 of Law no. 241/1990.
+The deadline to define the measure was set at 30 days by the Regulation for the definition of the terms to conclude the administrative proceedings adopted by INPS pursuant to Article 2 of Law no. 241/1990.

-The table attached to the Regulation shows both the deadlines for defining the decisions established by the Institute that are longer than the normal 30-day period, and the indication of the relative manager.
+The table attached to the Regulation shows both the deadlines for defining the measures established by the Institute that are longer than the normal 30-day period, and the indication of the relative manager.